-The proliferation of social media as the primary source of information has led to a rise in online misinformation with the lack of a ``gate-keeper'' (e.g., professional editors), which poses a significant threat to the stability of society and contributes to contentious events across different domains such as, for example, politics, finance, and public health \cite{ecker_psychological_2022,bak-coleman_combining_2022}.
+The proliferation of social media as the primary source of information has led to a rise in online misinformation with the lack of a ``gate-keeper'' (\eg, professional editors), which poses a significant threat to the stability of society and contributes to contentious events across different domains such as, for example, politics, finance, and public health \cite{ecker_psychological_2022,bak-coleman_combining_2022}.
 In contemporary democratic politics, social media has emerged as the main platform for political propaganda.
 Dedicated misinformation designed to pursue political agendas easily gets viral engagement online \cite{druckman_threats_2022,vosoughi_spread_2018,papakyriakopoulos_impact_2022}.
-During elections, people are exposed to online misinformation more often than usual, which influences their opinions and voting behaviors, and even undermines elections \cite{mathur_how_2022,mosleh_measuring_2022,suciu_bots_2022}.
+During political elections, people are exposed to online misinformation more often than usual, which could influence individuals' opinions and voting behaviors, and even undermine elections \cite{mathur_how_2022,mosleh_measuring_2022,suciu_bots_2022,recuero_hyperpartisanship_2020,haque_combating_2020}.
+For example, during the 2016 \US presidential election, on average, each \US adult saw and remembered one or perhaps several false stories with clear partisan leanings on social media \cite{allcott_social_2017}.
+Similar problems also arose in the Global South, for example, during the 2018 Brazilian presidential election \cite{haque_combating_2020,recuero_hyperpartisanship_2020}.
 Politics and finance are closely linked, and political false information can accordingly incite shocks in the financial market.
-For example, \$130 billion in stock value was wiped out in a few minutes following a false tweet indicating an ``explosion'' injured Barack Obama in 2013 \cite{rapoza_can_2017}.
+For instance, in 2013, \$130 billion in stock value was wiped out in a few minutes following a false tweet indicating that an ``explosion'' injured Barack Obama \cite{rapoza_can_2017}.
 Additionally, false information about companies or economic indicators can also lead to stock market volatility, potentially resulting in financial losses for investors and businesses \cite{clarke_fake_2021}.
 Online misinformation can even pose severe risks to public health.
-For example, the COVID-19 pandemic has been accompanied by an ``infodemic'', characterized by the dissemination of a plethora of online misinformation regarding the virus, its origin, and potential treatments or prevention strategies \cite{briand_infodemics_2021}.
-Misinformation during COVID-19 affected people's hesitancy and refusal of inoculating vaccine, which affected their risk of infection \cite{enders_relationship_2022, pierri_online_2022}.
+For example, the COVID-19 pandemic has been accompanied by an ``infodemic'' around the world, characterized by the dissemination of a plethora of online misinformation regarding the virus, its origin, and potential treatments or prevention strategies \cite{briand_infodemics_2021}.
+A global survey demonstrated that a substantial proportion of people view COVID-19 misinformation as reliable \cite{roozenbeek_susceptibility_2020}.
+Beliefs in misinformation during COVID-19 influenced people's hesitancy and refusal of getting vaccinated, which affected their risk of infection \cite{enders_relationship_2022,pierri_online_2022,sultana_dissemination_2021,akbar_misinformation_2021,varanasi_accost_2022,roozenbeek_susceptibility_2020}.